untypedjay/cosac/README.md

 * overview orders

 ## Functionality User
-* order menu for this day
+* order menu for this day for a specific time frame

 ## Assignment 8
 * menu for saving and opening